 What are the core beliefs of the Black Smoke Crew?

+We strive to improve ourselves after every call.
 We’re always learning and trying to improve.
 We discuss our mistakes on fire calls, identify what we could have done differently, and then train on those areas to become better.
 Even after 25 years in the fire service, I’m still taking classes (not just classroom ones).
 We can learn from everyone, even those we might not agree with.
 We love this job!
-But remember, “Don’t take criticism from someone you wouldn’t seek advice from.”
+But remember, We don't rise to the occasion, We fall back on our training.

 We believe that being “aggressive” means being educated about potential hazards.
 You don’t need a red or white helmet to make a difference; everyone plays a crucial role.